SreeCharan1234/Portfolio1backend/README.md

 - `GET /`: Home endpoint to check if the API is running
 - `POST /chat`: Send a query to get information about the portfolio

-## Deployment
+## Deployment to Render

-This application can be deployed to any platform that supports Python applications:
+1. Create a new Web Service on Render
+2. Connect your GitHub repository
+3. Use the following settings:

-- Heroku
+   - Environment: Python
-- Render
+   - Build Command: `./build.sh`
-- AWS Elastic Beanstalk
+   - Start Command: `gunicorn app:app`
+4. Add environment variables:
-- Google App Engine
+   - `GEMINI_API_KEY`: Your Google Gemini API key
-- Azure App Service
+   - `PORT`: 10000 (Render's default)
+   - `FLASK_DEBUG`: 0

 ## Environment Variables